sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 	sts_region=${AWS_REGION}
 ```

-### Step 6: Associate the Vault Policy with AWS Role
+### Step 4: Associate the Vault Policy with AWS Role

-Finally, bind the Vault authentication and policy to your role in AWS.
+Bind the Vault authentication and policy to your role in AWS.
 To use IAM roles, the following command sets the `auth_type` to `iam`.

 ```shell
 kubectl -n vault exec vault-0 -- vault write auth/aws/role/${VAULT_AUTH_ROLE_NAME} \